 Table 1.
 Between 1979 and 2019, 8 fewer plots and 5 fewer species were observed, resulting in slightly lower α-diversity and greater β-diversity.
 For each assemblage type, Bogbean is the only assemblage to proportionally gain plots between 1979 and 2019, while the Fescue and Sedge assemblages lost plots.
-Error!
-Not a valid link.